bordoley/reactive-js/packages/rx/docs/classes/abstractdelegatingsubscriber.md

 # Class: AbstractDelegatingSubscriber <**TA, TB**>

-Abstract based class for implementing instances of the `SubscriberLike` interface which delegate notifications to a parent `SubscriberLike` instance
+Abstract base class for implementing instances of the `SubscriberLike` interface which delegate notifications to a parent `SubscriberLike` instance

 ## Type parameters